 Adrian is a geologist that has explored the arctic, been shipped-wrecked and can often be found on his hands and knees looking at the marble on the Heafford’s kitchen floor.
-With his packed lunch, socks, sandals and full beard, life is an exploration that is best done in your cycling shorts.
-Adrian’s dancing career has had many false-starts as he has never been able to get beyond plies: we’re hoping this intensive experience will help him leap and bound.
+With his packed lunch, socks, sandals and full beard, life is an exploration that is best done on a Brompton bike.
+Adrian’s dancing career has had many false-starts and his daughter has never been able to teach him to do a proper plié but the occasional barn dance has taught him how to count: we’re hoping this intensive experience will help him leap and bound.

 David is frequently puzzled by contemporary dance and because of his marketing background, has endless ideas and advice about how to make the ever-misunderstood art form more appealing.
 He has expressed concern that at 73 years old, he may “fall asleep” during the piece but Alexandrina has seen him bust a move on various family function disco floors and knows he’ll soar through!

 Helena is a performance maker and dancer based in London.
 As a maker, Helena rejoices in quirky displays of wordplay and comic timing whilst continuing to make space for embodiment and poignancy.
 She performs across a range of settings including; gallery spaces, theatres, gardens and parks and in peoples homes.
 For artists such as Xavier le Roy, Marten Spangberg, Ina Dokmo and Tino Sehgal.
 2018 will see Helena starting the research process for her new children's show about worry, revisiting her 2016 solo Majesty which explores shame, colonialism and activism, and internationally touring Second Hand Dance's Grass.